 In 1331, the castle passed on to John de Mowbray, who was the first owner who live in a different place than Oystermouth.
 The stronghold fell into disrepair and probably therefore played a small role in the Welsh rebellion of Owain Glyndŵr, who occupied the Gower peninsula between 1403 and 1405.
 Over the next centuries, the castle often changed owners, but none of them undertook to rebuild it.

-The castle was erected on a plan of polygon with defensive walls tapering in the south-east direction, where the entrance to the stronghold was located.
+The castle was built on a hill, sloping on the eastern side towards the waters of Swansea Bay.
+It received a form of a polygon with defensive walls tapering in the south-east direction, where the entrance to the stronghold was located.
 It was secured by a gate from the second half of the 13th century, consisting of two flanking horseshoe towers.
 Compared to other similar designs from this period (for exemple Caerphilly), the Oystermouth gatehouse was simpler and less fortified.
 It had only one door and one portcullis, and it did not have rooms on the sides of the passage.
 The rooms on the first floor of the gatehouse were accessible through the entrances from the side of the inner ward.

 In the triangular ward from the north-east side there was a chapel, and the northern part was occupied by a keep.
 In the 13th century, it was extended from the north, which increased its size more than twice and provided the main living rooms in the castle.
 The original entrance to it was on the level of the first floor, but already in the thirteenth century, a new entrance in the gound floor, around which the porch was later erected, was pierced.
 Communication between the floors was provided by a staircase in the north-western part of the keep, and a long corridor gave the opportunity to move to the north-west range.
 The main living room was on the first floor.
 The great hall was located in the southern part, and the private room (solar) on the top floor from the north.
 The hall could be open to the roof.
 With the addition of new buildings around the keep, new doors were introduced to improve communication.
 In this way, you could easily go to the north-west range and the chapel on the south-east side.